Contact Us

-We love to teach members of our community about science!
-It would be our pleasure to work with you to create a classroom or group activity to learn all about the scientific method, biological molecules, or molecular techniques.
-We're even available to bring our science to you.
+We enjoy working with our community to make science engaging and accessible.
+Our team can partner with you to create classroom or group activities focused on the scientific method, biological molecules, or molecular techniques.
+We are also available to bring these experiences to your location.

 -